Education: Graduation from a standard high school or possession of a high school equivalency certificate.

 Appropriate auxiliary aids and services for qualified individuals with disabilities will be provided upon request.
 Please notify in advance.
 MD Relay Service Number (711).
 Bilingual applicants are encouraged to apply.

-The incumbent in this position may be a member of a covered bargaining unit.
+The incumbent in this position will not be a member of a covered bargaining unit.

 WE ARE AN EQUAL OPPORTUNITY EMPLOYER.
 MDOT does not discriminate based on age, ancestry, color, creed, gender identity or expression, genetic information, marital status, mental or physical disability, national origin, race, religious affiliation, belief or opinion, sex, or sexual orientation.